roblaing/erlang_mooc/doc/README.md

 This is a fairly complex topic, introducing several new primitives.

-Erlang broadly has two ways of handling crashes: one suited for when the caller is a message handler with repeat ... end, and another for traditional function calls using try ... catch ... end.
+Erlang broadly has two ways of handling crashes: one suited for traditional, sequential functions using
+<code>try ... catch ... end</code> and another for concurrent processes with <code>repeat ... end</code>.

 <h2><a href="https://erlang.org/doc/reference_manual/processes.html#errors">Error propogation in a network of nodes</a></h2>